HolgerJanz/FastAssembler/README.md

 - fixed multiplication and division issue, because of wrong overflow handling these operations always throw error "Too big number"

-- fixed issue with percentage display for pass progress

 - add line number to source output

 - condense info output

-- remove option B, always print error line, rename option A to L, and introduce option S for summary, e.g. count of labels and blocks
+- remove option B, always print error line, rename option A to L, and introduce option S for summary, e.g. count of labels and blocks, and memory usage

+- introduce option E to set error to 255 if compile fails, for better use in batch

+- improve memory management

+- reduce number of max passes to 8

 - update copyright message